ManojModhale/Online_Book_Store/README.md

 ```

 ## Future Enhancements

-- Implement a recommendation system for book suggestions.
+- Personalized book suggestions based on user preferences and browsing history.
 - Add payment gateway integration for online transactions.
 - Implement an admin panel for managing books and users.
 - Include pagination for better browsing experience.

 ---